ASU-CompMethodsPhysics-PHY494/ASU-PHY494/overview.md

 chronological order.
 {% endcomment %}

-The lessons in chronological order so far:
+The lessons in chronological order so far[^1] (the list will be complete at the end of the semester):

 <ol class="nonumbers">
 {% assign pages_list = site.posts | sort:"url" %}